kbckbc/washu_fl21_cse467/README.md

 If you read this file, you may be a student at WashU.
 I am also a master's student at McKelvey School of Engineering, entering in 2021.

-I found out later that they gave us previous assignments without making any changes and it was kind of a shocker for me.
+I really enjoyed the courses but I found out later that some courses gave us previous assignments without making any changes and it was kind of a shocker for me.
 (At least they should change some conditions, I think.)
-Therefore, I uploaded these works wishing professors not to use previous assignments.
+Therefore, I uploaded these works to share with you wishing professors not to use previous assignments.

 I did my best and tried to solve all the assignments, but the solutions might be wrong.
 I did it on my own and sometimes it was painful but I learned many things through figuring them out.
 (My solutions are not a perfect score.)